Lewis Silkin LLP: rockhopper

-In 2014 Lewis Silkin launched a low cost, fixed fee employment law service "rockhopper" as a response to the potential loss of lawyers with caring responsibilities and client demand for cost-effective support.
-Lawyers working for rockhopper work flexibly from home on a part-time basis. rockhopper's operating model was noted by Working Families for its efforts in retaining staff in the legal industry with the service winning Best Innovation in the Working Families Best Practice 2018 awards.
+In 2014, Lewis Silkin launched a fixed fee employment law service, rockhopper. rockhopper won the Best Innovation in the Working Families Best Practice 2018 awards.

 International

-The firm is a member of two international networks.
-Ius Laboris is a global alliance of employment law specialist firms and The Global Advertising Lawyers Alliance comprises experts internationally in that field.
+The firm is a member of two international networks: Ius Laboris, a global alliance of employment law specialist firms and the Global Advertising Lawyers Alliance.

-Corporate social responsibility
+Charity and awards

-The firm has taken part in charity fundraising events over the years, including the 3 Peaks Challenge in 2011, a 30-hour non-stop "Spinathon", staging a pantomime in 2012 and the 24 Peaks challenge in 2015.
+The firm has taken part in charity fundraising events over the years, including the 3 Peaks Challenge in 2011, a 30-hour non-stop "Spinathon", staging a pantomime in 2012 and the 24 Peaks Challenge in 2015.
+The firm has been accredited by the Living Wage Foundation as a living wage employer since 2012.

-In 2013, the firm took part in a charity shop takeover for Ty Hafan and cycle to Amsterdam for Helen and Douglas House.
+In 2013, the firm took part in a charity shop takeover for Ty Hafan and Helen and Douglas House.

 In 2014, the firm organised an "alternative" triathlon to raise money for Oxford Homeless Pathways.
 In 2014, the firm was awarded Best Social Mobility Program at the Managing Partners Forum awards.

-The firm has been accredited by the Living Wage Foundation as a living wage employer since 2012.